Ferdinand57/test_repo/README.md

 warning: Pay attention to cases such as negative numbers, minimum string length (if applicable), maximum string length (if applicable), and so on.
 It's not just about data types!

+Explanation:

+Using the tutorial's section on Form Validation, I added validator functions to each TextFormField to ensure:

+    No Empty Fields: Each field checks if the input is null or empty and returns an error message if so.

+    Correct Data Types: For the product price, I added additional validation to ensure the input is a positive integer.

+    Additional Constraints: The price cannot be negative, handling cases beyond just data types.

+Code Reference:

+validator: (String? value) {
+  if (value == null || value.isEmpty) {
+    return "Product cannot be empty!";
+  }
+  return null;
+},

+For the product price:

+validator: (String? value) {
+  if (value == null || value.isEmpty) {
+    return "Product price cannot be empty!";
+  }
+  int? price = int.tryParse(value);
+  if (price == null) {
+    return "Product price must be a number!";
+  }
+  if (price < 0) {
+    return "Product price cannot be negative!";
+  }
+  return null;
+},

 ## Redirect the user to the new item addition form when they press the Add Item button on the main page.

+Explanation:

+Referring to the tutorial's section on Adding Navigation to the Button, I modified the onTap function of the "Add Product" button in product_card.dart to navigate to the ProductEntryFormPage.

+    Used Navigator.push() to add the form page onto the navigation stack, allowing users to return to the main page using the back button.

+Code Reference:

+if (item.name == "Add Product") {
+  Navigator.push(
+    context,
+    MaterialPageRoute(builder: (context) => const ProductEntryFormPage()),
+  );
+}

 ## Display the data from the form in a pop-up after pressing the Save button on the new item addition form page.

+Explanation:

+Based on the tutorial's section on Displaying Data, I implemented a showDialog() function that shows an AlertDialog when the form is successfully validated and the Save button is pressed.

+    The dialog displays the entered product information.

+    It includes an OK button that closes the dialog and resets the form.

+Code Reference:

+onPressed: () {
+  if (_formKey.currentState!.validate()) {
+    showDialog(
+      context: context,
+      builder: (context) {
+        return AlertDialog(
+          title: const Text('Product successfully saved'),
+          content: SingleChildScrollView(
+            child: Column(
+              crossAxisAlignment: CrossAxisAlignment.start,
+              children: [
+                Text('Product: $_product'),
+                Text('Descriptions: $_descriptions'),
+                Text('Product price: $_productIntensity \$'),
+              ],
+            ),
+          ),
+          actions: [
+            TextButton(
+              child: const Text('OK'),
+              onPressed: () {
+                Navigator.pop(context);
+                _formKey.currentState!.reset();
+              },
+            ),
+          ],
+        );
+      },
+    );
+  }
+},

 ## Create a drawer in the application with the following requirements: